 Concern over the potential impact of global warming, including the prediction of more extreme weather events, has been building momentum in the international community for years.
 The central tenet is that man-made emissions from a variety of sources, including the burning of fossil fuels like oil and gas, have been causing atmospheric warming that may in turn be changing the climate.
 The 1992 United Nations Framework Convention on Climate Change (the UNFCCC) calls for cooperation by all countries to take measures to protect the climate system.
 Subsequent international initiatives, including the 1997 Kyoto Protocol to the UNFCCC, have begun the process of developing an international legal regime, although sustained consensus remains elusive.
+For example, in December 2011, the Canadian federal government announced Canada's intention to withdraw from the Kyoto Protocol, and the international community has not yet agreed to a framework for binding emissions reduction commitments that would take effect once the Kyoto Protocol compliance period expires at the end of 2012.
 In recent years, legislators in Canada and the U.S. - at the federal, provincial, state and local level - have been engaged to varying degrees in policy development, debate, the introduction of legislative proposals, and in some cases, the passage of laws related to climate change.
 At the federal level in Canada and the U.S., several concrete proposals for national mandatory greenhouse gas emissions reduction regimes have been developed and debated but no consensus on how to proceed has emerged in either country.
-In Canada, examples of provincial legislation already in place include taxes on carbon based fuels in B.C and Quebec and a greenhouse gas emissions intensity reduction regime in Alberta, which applies to greenhouse gas emitting facilities, including certain oil production facilities.
-There has been less legislative activity at the state level in the U.S, although there are a number of state led regional initiatives to develop a greenhouse gas emissions reduction and trading regime, including the Western Climate Initiative (or WCI) which has the support of a number of U.S. states and Canadian provinces.
+In Canada, examples of provincial legislation already in place include taxes on carbon based fuels in B.C. and Quebec and a greenhouse gas emissions intensity reduction regime in Alberta, which applies to greenhouse gas emitting facilities, including certain oil production facilities.
+There has been less legislative activity at the state level in the U.S., although there are some state led regional initiatives to develop a greenhouse gas emissions reduction and trading regime, including the Western Climate Initiative (or WCI) which has the support of California and certain Canadian provinces.
 Although the pace remains uncertain, it is widely expected that the development of a climate change legislative regime will continue in North America, and that the oil and gas industry will increasingly be required to share in the regulatory burden.
 Any legislative measures that result in additional material costs for the Corporation, and/or for the Corporation's customers, could adversely affect our financial results, in the latter case indirectly by potentially causing a decrease in oil and gas exploration and production and a corresponding decrease in the demand for our services.